Looking for an outright handset bargain? It pays to shop around and consider your options when looking for a cheap phone.

 This week's bargain phones

-Save on premium smartphones from Apple, Samsung or Google with our round-up of the best outright deals.
+Pick up an iPhone 8 Plus, Samsung Note9 or Huawei P20 Pro and pay less with our round-up of the week's best deals.
 Read more…

 However, that's not the only approach you could take for a truly cheap phone deal as it's entirely feasible to pick up an affordable handset on contract if you're not flush with enough cash to afford a handset on an outright basis.
 Here's a range of affordable handsets on contract plans to consider: